 which has a reputation for music of often...

-It was disappointing to recently see a blurb on the top of an article about Dudley Benson repeat the hoary line that he "bridges the gap between the pop music of Kylie Minogue" and . . . in this case . . . the waiata of Hirini Melbourne.
-The Kylie reference -- something I suspect Benson made some years ago -- is utterly...
+It was disappointing to see a blurb on the top of an article about Dudley Benson repeat the hoary line that he "bridges the gap between the pop music of Kylie Minogue" and . . . in this case . . . the waiata of Hirini Melbourne.
+The Kylie reference -- something I suspect Benson made some years ago -- was utterly irrelevant with...

 When Tony Palmer made this acclaimed and insightful documentary about Igor Stravinsky on the 100th anniversary of the composer's birth, the great man had been dead less than a decade.